influx6/rpkit/readme.md

 > npm run webpack:node
 ```

+Your compatible nodejs file suitable for use with a `require` will be found in `./dest/node`.

+### Building for the Web

 When bundling generated files for the javascript for the client, you will need to run two commands instead of the above,
 see below: